-Further, the Government has never disputed the quantum claimed by Plaintiffs, and therefore this case is ripe for a judgment.
-In fact, the Government has never disputed that the risk corridors payment amounts calculated and published by CMS are the amounts to which Plaintiffs are entitled under Section 1342.
+Further, the Government has never disputed the quantum claimed by Plaintiff, and therefore this case is ripe for a judgment on the Section 1342 claim.
+In fact, the Government has never disputed that the risk corridors payment amounts calculated and published by CMS are the amounts to which Plaintiff is entitled under Section 1342.
 See, e.g., Pl.'s Mot.
 Summ.
 J. at 14 (Statement of Undisputed Material Facts ¶ 19), Maine Community Health Options v.
 United States, No. 16-967C, ECF No. 5.
-In this regard, Plaintiffs are not aware of any "outstanding debts owed to HHS under other ACA programs," which the Government suggests might potentially merit a 45-day delay.
+In this regard, Plaintiff is not aware of any "outstanding debts owed to HHS under other ACA programs," the Government suggests might potentially merit a 45-day delay in Plaintiff's case.